Depending on what and how you would like to study, there are different ways to apply.

-The University of Northampton positively encourages applications from all sections of the community, regardless of sex, marital status, age, responsibility for dependants, socio economic status, race, colour, ethnic or national origin, sexual orientation or disability.
+We encourage applications from all sections of the community, regardless of sex, marital status, age, responsibility for dependants, socio-economic status, race, colour, ethnic or national origin, sexual orientation or disability.

 For more information please see the university’s Equality and diversity policy.